 The course will provide you with a broad but solid foundation in the fundamentals of organising, managing, and designing work to existing buildings.
 It seeks to provide you with the knowledge and skills to meet the challenges presented by the globally evolving built environment marketplace.

 The course focuses on developing and expanding the knowledge, understanding and ability of practitioners to respond to the challenges of the 21st century.
 You will receive a rigorous grounding in the advanced skills needed to operate at a high level in industry and become competent in the solving the problems and challenges you will face.
-You will also be able to add value to your decisions through a thorough analytical approach and be able to better implement them as a competent project manager.
+You will also be able to add value to your decisions through a thorough analytical approach and be able to better implement them as a competent building surveyor.

 The course encompasses the entirety of the property life cycle, allowing you to appreciate how decisions made in one aspect of a property’s development and use can have a significant impact later on in the life cycle.